supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Relations.md

 ![[Pasted image 20231011100505.png]]

 - Relations is a **set** containing ordered pairs of elements from sets $A$ and $B$.
+- Every relation is a set, but NOT every set is a relation.
 > [!important] Relation is NOT a cross product, but contains ordered pairs based on a condition.
 > Only [[Equivalence Relation#Universal Relation on $A$ is Equivalent|universal relation]] is a cross product.